pmean/build-website/text/99/diagnostic-99.md

 You need to do a few additional calculations to get sensitivity transformed back to the original measurement scale.
 You can define a function in R to do this calculation for you.
-I call it the expit function, which is the inverse of the logit function.
+I call it the expit function
+- which is the inverse of the logit function.

 `expit <- function(log.odds) {exp(log.odds)/(1+exp(log.odds))}`

+With this function
-With this function, you can now take the estimates and confidence limits on the log odds scale and transform them back to the original scale.
+- you can now take the estimates and confidence limits on the log odds scale and transform them back to the original scale.